 Dr. Victor Miranda says that he knows he’s made a good career decision when he feels like he’s stepped outside his comfort zone.
 He is currently the Chief Medical Officer at 3M in St. Paul, Minnesota, a long way from where he grew up in Puerto Rico.
-We sat down with him to learn about his journey from a cardiology post-doctorate to a Fortune 100 company and foun out what he sees as the future of healthcare.
+We sat down with him to learn about his journey from a cardiology post-doctorate to a Fortune 100 company and discovered how he sees the future of healthcare.

 When did you first know you wanted to pursue a career in medicine?

 When I was growing up, I saw the same pediatrician from infancy until I was 18.
 He was my mentor and a friend of the family.
 He taught me how to use a stethoscope by listening to the hearts of babies and children (this was in the pre-HIPPA era).
 He explained what sounds I was hearing and what they meant – it was a really cool way to be introduced to medicine.
 That interest took me to the University of Wisconsin in Madison to pursue course work in pre-med and to the Dominican Republic to study medicine.